willthemoor/press-plate/README.md

 # PressPlate
-## An WordPress Boilerplate
+## A WordPress Boilerplate

 A WordPress Boilerplate to get going quickly.

-@TODO This should be using [Composer](http://roots.io/using-composer-with-wordpress/) instead of git submodules.
+@TODO Use [Composer](http://roots.io/using-composer-with-wordpress/) instead of git submodules?
+@TODO bash scripts or fab file for activating plugins
+@TOOO update wp-config from live site inlcluding ENV stuff
+@TODO update htaccess to protect git folders

 # Notes:
 * WordPress itself is a submodule